 All eggs are not created equal

 I like to use large eggs in my baking.
 When a recipe requires eggs it usually means large.
 If you make a recipe 3 times and use medium, large and jumbo eggs, you will get 3 different results.
 A large egg usually weighs 2 oz.
 Find out more about eggs and how to bake them here.

 Baking Pans and Sheets – When I first started baking in my early years, I didn’t realize there was such a difference in pan sizes.
 The recipe might have required a 9 X 11 and I had a 9 X 13 on hand, so I used it.
 It didn’t come out exactly like I had hoped but didn’t realize why.
 Now I know that the pan had more volume or less depending on what you might be using so it didn’t bake the same.
 It either was under cooked or over cooked.
-This wouldn’t be such a problem if you used the tips in Rule #1, but still your brownies will either be too thick or too thin.
+This wouldn’t be such a problem if you used the tips in Rule #1, but still, your brownies will either be too thick or too thin.
 Keep this in mind.
 Also Dark sheet pans and light sheet pans or glass cook at different temperatures.

 Unsalted or Salted Butter: Most bakers use unsalted butter.
-Which ever one you choose remember to adjust your recipe.
+Whichever one you choose remember to adjust your recipe.
 Most recipes include salt and that’s why the butter is unsalted.
 If you buy butter with salt, remove the salt from the recipe.

 Read your Recipes: When you are starting a recipe, read it through twice before you start.
 You would be surprised how many times you might completely change the recipe by not reading about the ingredients correctly or missing a step until it’s too late and you need to start again.
 Sometimes you have to split an ingredient into two parts of the recipe, so pay attention.